-Any transportation stakeholder, including staff of ADOT, Metropolitan Planning Organizations, Councils of Governments, cities, towns, tribes, universities, and consulting firms, may suggest a topic for a research study by developing a research problem statement.
-Although a formal call for research ideas occurs periodically, the Research Center welcomes suggestions throughout the year.
+Anyone may suggest a topic for a research study by developing a research problem statement.
+The Research Center welcomes suggestions throughout the year.

 Research projects begin with identification of a need, problem, or question related to ADOT’s processes or products.
-Stakeholders are encouraged to initiate the process by contacting a Research Center project manager, who can discuss potential ideas and help to identify an appropriate sponsor and champion.
-Effective problem statements are often the result of a cooperative effort that includes the project manager, sponsor, and champion.
+Stakeholders are encouraged to initiate the process by contacting a Research Center project manager, who can discuss potential ideas and help to identify an appropriate sponsor and a champion.
+Effective problem statements are developed in a cooperative effort that includes the project manager, the sponsor, and the champion.

 A sponsor must be an ADOT employee with the authority to make decisions on a project’s recommendations, and the ability and commitment to implement them.

 A champion supports the project’s objectives and enables the research activity through active participation in the project.
 The project champion is not required to be an employee of ADOT.

 A problem statement suggests an idea for future research, and is presented to the ADOT Research Advisory Committee for prioritization and consideration of funding.
 It briefly describes the existing issues that would be addressed and the objectives that would be met by the suggested research.
 It typically does not prescribe a methodology or call for the use of specific products or providers.
 In general, a problem statement raises questions that would be answered by the suggested research, but does not presume to know the answers.

 A proposal is submitted by a potential contractor in response to a task assignment or request for proposals for a specific research project.
 The contractor proposes a work plan that includes budget and schedule.